Summer Camp

 Pick-up:*Make sure your paperwork is updated with approved adults for pick-up.
 If someone is picking up who is not on the list, please call in advance to let us know.

-You pick up your child at Casa Barelas on Wednesday & Friday: To pick up your child, please wait outside at Casa Barelas.
+You pick up and drop off your child at Casa Barelas on Friday: To pick up your child, please wait outside at Casa Barelas.
 When your child is ready, a teacher will bring them to you.

 About Off-Campus Walks: